 Stockholm Resilience Centre offers interdisciplinary courses on first (Undergraduate), second (Master's) and third (PhD) levels of University education.
 Want to know more about our courses?
 Click here!

 Our engagement in science-policy-practice activities has increased steadily over the years and range from high-level UN dialogues to local resilience assessments.
 Want to know more about our policy work?
 Click here!

-Tim holds a bachelor degree in economics from the University of Versailles (France) and a masters degree in sustainability science with a focus on ecological economics from Uppsala University (Sweden).
+Parrique holds a Bachelor degree in economics from the University of Versailles (France) and a Masters degree in sustainability science with a focus on ecological economics from Uppsala University (Sweden).
 After graduating, he spent three years teaching an introduction course to issues of political economy in the context of sustainable development at the Centre for Environment and Development Studies (CEMUS) at Uppsala University.
-When he’s not reading about degrowth, Tim enjoys extreme sports, playing chess, and memorising random numbers.
+When he’s not reading about degrowth, Parrique enjoys extreme sports, playing chess, and memorising random numbers.